 Pour enough water into the bowl just to cover the bottom.
 Alternatively, you can use a plate if you don't have a bowl that is flat enough.
 The idea here is to have enough water to seal off the bottom of the glass without covering the candle (see the picture for help).

-(Optional) If you like, you can add some food coloring to the water now––one drop should do it!
+(Optional) If you like, you can add some food coloring to the water now––two or three drops should do it!

 Do not go any further without adult permission and supervision.
 Now, place the candle in the center of the plate and light it with the match.